/images/resources/code-examples/code-examples-dotnet.jpg

 nonce=638088910888703720.YzY3...

-The user then authenticates, after which a response is returned to the browser, containing code, state and iss parameters.
-No tokens are returned with the browser response:
+The user then authenticates at the OpenID provider, after which the provider returns a response to the browser containing code, state and iss parameters.
+So, this response does not contain tokens.

 http